Lekesoldat/NTNU/IT2805 - Webteknologi/README.md

 ---

+The big project can be found in my other [repository](https://github.com/Lekesoldat/DroneLOAN).

 Code is not the best, - was exploring higher order functions and functional programming towards the last assignments.

-The project can be found in my other [repository](https://github.com/Lekesoldat/DroneLOAN).